Best Ogerpon (Teal Mask) Raid Counters

 Raid Battles

 Find the best counters for defeating Ogerpon (Teal Mask) in Pokémon GO.
-Here are the top 100 Ogerpon (Teal Mask) counters, including moves, DPS, TDO, faints, and time to win.
+This page shows the top 50 Ogerpon (Teal Mask) raid counters, including moves, DPS, TDO, faints, and time to win.

 Ogerpon (Teal Mask) CP range from Raids